IntelPython/numba-dpex/docs/CoreFeatures.rst

 Code-generation based on a device
 =================================

-In ``numba-dppy``, kernels are written in a device-agnostic fashion making it easy to write portable code.
+Kernels are written in a device-agnostic fashion making it easy to write portable code.
 A kernel is compiled for the device on which the kernel is enqueued to be executed.
 The device is specified using a ``dpctl.device_context`` context manager.
 In the following example, two versions of the ``sum`` kernel are compiled, one for a GPU and another for a CPU based on which context the function was invoked.
-Currently, ``numba-dppy`` supports OpenCL CPU and GPU devices and Level Zero GPU devices.
+Currently, OpenCL CPU and GPU devices and Level Zero GPU devices are supported.
 In future, compilation support may be extended to other type of SYCL devices that are supported by DPC++'s runtime.